-All client sensitive information at LKI is secured by IT security measures that protect the integrity of the Company and its customers from the risk of fraud.
+All client sensitive information is secured by IT security measures that protect the integrity of the Company and itqs customers from the risk of fraud.

-Relevant Know Your Customer information is obtained on all clients of the Company in order to mitigate the risk of money laundering being conducted through the Company.

-The sales department sells the Company's products only to vetted customers, and there is a compliance function that is staffed and governed by policies and procedures that adhere to the business plan of the Company.
+Relevant Know Your Customer information is obtained on all clients of the Company (new and existing) to mitigate the risk of money laundering being conducted through the Company.
+The sales department sells the Company products only to suitable customers, and there is a compliance function that is staffed, and governed by policies and procedures that adhere to the business plan of the Company.